Diverting Organic Waste and Recyclables Now Mandatory Under New State Law SB 1383

 Source: CalRecycle

-ENFORCEMENT: Compliance Monitoring and Sorting
+ENFORCEMENT: Compliance Monitoring, Sorting, and Violations

 MONITORING OF PROPERLY SORTING WASTE